benjivm/basic-composer-example/README.md

 Run this from the terminal in our project's root directory:
 `php composer.phar install`

-It will install the packages listed in the `composer.json` file, in our case just Guzzle.
+It will install the packages listed in the `composer.json` file, in our case just Guzzle and the BladeOne template engine.

 **Check it out**

 Now we'll just start up PHP's built in server and check it out:
-`php -S localhost:3000`
+`php -S localhost:3000 -t public/`

 Open [http://localhost:3000](http://localhost:3000) in your browser and you should see Guzzle consuming [this example REST API](https://jsonplaceholder.typicode.com/).